crpier/backend-boilerplate/README.md

 about a minute to just downloading lmao
 - Make the docker image slimmer with multi stage builds
 - Add pre-commit maybe
+- Don't use the root user anymore in mariadb
+- Also certs man, you said you'd do it first thing this time